SpyridoulaZagkou4/BLE-test-automation-framework/README.md

 # REQUIREMENTS
-This framework requires the testing tool library developed by the company to run that is not provided in this repository. '
+This framework requires the 3VT testing tool library used by the company to run that is not provided in this repository.
+The Waves Validation Tool (WVT) – hereafter called 3VT – is a tool for the testing and validation of the RW Bluetooth IP systems.

 The other libraries used are:
 1. xlrd
 2. PyQt4
 3. threading